 ⚠️ Please make sure that your device and network meet the system requirements.

 Improve performance during collaborative sessions

-The board is likely to slow down with the number of users and during their intensive activity.
+The board is likely to slow down with the growing number of users and during their intensive activity.
 Users with older and less powerful devices will experience a slow-down earlier.

 The number of objects you see on the board and the size of the uploaded files also affect performance during collaboration.
 The widgets that may slow down board loading more often are pen drawings, uploaded files (PDFs, images), and tables.

 If you're participating in a collaborative session: